AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/migrate-content-configure-uuid-filename-pattern.md

 ## Steps to configure UUID filename pattern

->[!CAUTION]
->
-> The steps to configure UUID filename pattern differ based on your deployment type: Cloud or On-Premise.
-Select only the tab relevant to your deployment.
+The following tabs provide instructions to configure UUID filename pattern based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]